qdrant/landing_page/qdrant-landing/content/documentation/points.md

 ## Upload points

 To optimize performance, Qdrant supports batch loading of points.
-I.e. you can load several points into the service in one API call.
+I.e., you can load several points into the service in one API call.
-This allows you to minimize the overhead of creating a network connection.
+Batching allows you to minimize the overhead of creating a network connection.

 The Qdrant API supports two ways of creating batches - record-oriented and column-oriented.
 Internally, these options do not differ and are made only for the convenience of interaction.